SJWHarwood/SJWHarwood/README.md

 - 🌱 I’m currently learning ...
 Computer science fundamentals and Javascript.
 - 👯 I’m looking to collaborate on ...
 Any projects going, preferably back-end.
 - 🤔 I’m looking for help with ...
 Nothing at the minute (come back later)
 - 💬 Ask me about ...
-Ruby on Rails
+Ruby on Rails or anything cricket related
 - 📫 How to reach me: ...
 My email - sjwharwood@outlook.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I play cricket!